tillitis/tkey-ssh-agent/README.md

 [system_description.md](https://github.com/tillitis/tillitis-key1/blob/main/doc/system_description/system_description.md)
 (in the tillitis-key1 repository).

-`tkey-sign` is used in a similar way, assuming `tkey-runapp` has been used to load the signer app:
+`tkey-sign` assumes that `tkey-runapp` has been used to load the signer app and can be used like this (again, `--port` is optional):

 ```
-./tkey-sign --port /dev/pts/1 --file file-with-message-to-sign
+./tkey-sign file-with-message
 ```

 If you're using real hardware, the LED on the USB stick is a steady